LinkedIn Automation · Safety Guide

 ℹ️

-Dux-Soup offers both a browser extension (Pro Dux at $14.99/mo) and a cloud-based tier (Cloud Dux at $99/mo).
-It is one of the few tools that lets you start on the extension model and upgrade to cloud without switching platforms.
-If cost is the primary constraint and you expect to scale, this upgrade path may be worth considering.
-See the Dux-Soup review for a full breakdown of each tier.
+Dux-Soup offers both a Chrome extension (Pro Dux at $14.99/mo) and a cloud tier (Cloud Dux at $99/mo).
+It is the only tool on this list that lets you start on the extension model and upgrade to cloud without switching platforms.

 Safety Deep Dive